makersacademy/airport_challenge/README.md

 ## Airport Challenge

 This challenge can be addressed in many different ways.
-I decided to start designing it from the plane.
+I decided to start designing my solution from the plane.

-So the plane has a knowledge of the airport API for take-off and landing and can initiate one or another if directed by traffic control (TC).
-While the airport's job is to provide landings/take-offs, raise errors based on the weather and available capacity and to count planes and watch the available capacity.
+So the plane is a main actor.
+It has knowledge of the airport's API for take-off and landing and can initiate one or another if directed by traffic control (TC).
+While the airport's job is to provide landings/take-offs, raise errors based on the weather, available capacity and plane's circumstances.

 Domain
 ---------